karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

   - **Access Nexus Web Interface:**
     - Nexus by default runs on port `8081`, so you need to allow access on this port using a firewall rule.
 Once that is done, open your web browser and navigate to `http://your-server-ip:8081`.
 You will need to wait for a few seconds for the page to show up.

+> [!NOTE]
+> I have created a script for installing Nexus using the workflow mentioned above.
+Please read this page to understand the script before running.

 ## Exercise 2

 ## Exercise 3